Different Types of Truck Driving Jobs

 - Tanker Driver -- Liquids like fertilizers, gasoline, and other industrial materials are transported via tanker trucks.
-Divers must be familiar with the hazardous or non-hazardous materials they are transporting and be able to react quickly and manage accidents.
-Additionally, they must have a special license to do this line of work.
+Divers must be familiar with the hazardous or non-hazardous materials they are transporting, be able to react quickly, and manage accidents if they occur.
+Additionally, drivers must possess an N or an X endorsement.

-- Flatbed Driver -- Flatbed drivers haul various items that would not fit in a dry van.
-Oversized items, cars, construction equipment and more are transported via flatbed.
-Drivers must be familiar with how to tie items down securely and travel cautiously.
+- Flatbed Driver -- Flatbed drivers haul various items that would not otherwise fit in a dry van.
+Oversized items, cars, construction equipment, and more, are all transported via flatbed.
+Drivers must be familiar with securing items with the proper equipment and transporting them cautiously.

 - Freight Haulers -- These drivers haul all items covered above.
-From flatbed to Reefer to hazardous loads, they have licenses and knowledge to carry anything above.
+From flatbed, to reefer, to hazardous loads, they have licenses and the knowledge to carry anything.

-- LTL Freight Drivers -- LTL Freight Drivers, also known as Less than Load, transport loads that are smaller than normal.
+- LTL Freight Drivers -- LTL Freight Drivers, also known as less than load, transport loads that are smaller than normal.
 The trailer is divided into multiple different loads for different customers.
 The LTL drivers make multiple stops at different points to empty their trailers.
-This is more cost effective for the customer, as they only have to pay for part of the trailer.
+This is more cost effective for the customer, as they only have to pay for the part of the trailer being used.

 Types of Truck Driving Routes

-In terms of truck driving routes, there are several different options:
+In terms of truck driving routes, there are several different ones: